Building a CV

 Before you start

 The job description shows you what the employer is looking for.
 Look for the key skills and think about how your own past experience relates to the job.
 This will help you tailor your CV to the position.

 You’ll also spot key words and get used to the language the employer is using.
-Use the same language in your CV to make it easier for the person reading it to see how you match up.
+Use the same language when you're writing a CV, to make it easier for the person reading it to see how you match up.

 Think about how you’ll order your CV

-You can lay out your CV in different ways, to best show the experience you have.
-Make sure the most important information for the employer is at the top.
-Have they asked for a particular qualification?
-Do they want work experience in a particular thing?
+When you write a CV, you can lay it out in different ways, depending on what you want to show the employer.
+Put the most important information for this particular job is at the top.
+Have they asked for a qualification?
+Do they want work experience in something?
 Or are specific skills important to them?
 The job description will help you decide what to prioritise.

 Use our CV builder

 The 10 things you need to have on your CV